Snehbhandari/Thesis-Work/README.md

 Interpretability of Neural Networks

 Model Used: RNN
-Data Used: Stock Price Data
+\nData Used: Stock Price Data